jqk/file-diff-grouper/README.md

 ### Configuration

 Since there are many parameters to specify, command line arguments are not used.
 Instead, a configuration file is used.
 The configuration file can be in formats supported by [viper](http://github.com/spf13/viper%7Cgithub.com/spf13/viper) such as `.json`, `.xml,` `.yml` and `.toml`.
-The example below uses `yaml`.
+The example below uses `.yaml`.
 Please refer to the comments.

 You don't need to read through in detail at first.
 Each parameter in the configuration file will be explained in more detail in the `How It Works and Parameter Descriptions` section.